ahgroup/DSAIRM/auxilliary/to-do.md

 * Improve error messages when simulation failed (see basic bacteria app) - use color if possible
 * Get everything ready for CRAN
 * Clean up diagrams as needed

 * Change structure of simulate_ functions such that each one returns a list.
-(Time-series) dataframe should be returned as xvals (time) / yvals (value of variable) / varnames (variable names).
-That needs changes of lots of other bits, including vignettes.
+At least one list element, called ts or dat, should contain data.
+Other things can be returned.
+Time-series dataframe should be returned with columns "Time" followed by variable names.
+Other simulations should return a data frame with columns xvals/yvals/varnames.

 * Change documentation creation: Have a single Rmd file in the app folder.
 Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the Rmd file is processed displayed.
 Ideally without saving the html files that are currently in the www/ subfolder.
 Instead, just create properly formated tabs on the fly (check if that's fast enough).
 Update vignettes and docfordevelopers accordingly.
 * Add learning objectives to each overview tab
 * Check all refs: Add Satelli04 to bib file